courtcourtaney/voxEMG/README.md

 	* 2x 2.2 nF ceramic <br>
 * 2x Schottky 40V 120mA diodes <br><br>

-<p>The KiCad project containing the VoxEMG schematics and board layout can be found in the folder for each version *VoxEMG-v3.1,* for the textile-integrated board or *VoxEMG-v3.1.2,* for the Bela Mini capelette, otherwise using the following schematic (v3.1).
+The KiCad project containing the VoxEMG schematics and board layout can be found in the folder for each version *VoxEMG-v3.1,* for the textile-integrated board or *VoxEMG-v3.1.2,* for the Bela Mini capelette, otherwise using the following schematic (v3.1).
 This schematic depicts use of one side of the ICs - for the second muscle, the connections should be duplicated on the other side.
 See *VoxEMG-v3.1/EMGSensor3.1.sch* for the full schematic. </p><br>

 <p align="center">
 <img src="https://github.com/courtcourtaney/voxEMG/blob/master/pics/sch.png" width="700"/>